hcarminati/HCI_Project_Carminati_Kandula/README.md

 | Sree Kandula       |  kandula.s@northeastern.edu     |

 ## **Repository Contents**
-- **/docs**: Contains all the project documentation, meeting notes, and planning materials.
 - **/designs**: Includes design assets such as wireframes, mockups, and prototypes.
 - **/src**: All source code and scripts related to the development of the app.
 - **/assets**: Media files such as images, videos, and branding materials.